Visiting San Diego? Get 7 Days of Local Tips

 It's been my personal experience that the Padres do a really nice job of offering special events for families and themes for games and series throughout past seasons.

-Opening Day and Opening Weekend 2025 will be no different with special events and giveaways throughout the four game series.
-Let’s have a look at what we can look forward to!
+Opening Day and Opening Weekend 2026 will be no different with special events and giveaways throughout the three game series.
+Let's have a look at what we can look forward to!

 Party in the Park – Friday